 The meeting will be held at the Niels Bohr Institute in Copenhagen.
 The Niels Bohr Institute carries an important legacy in physics and is one of the leading institutes in theoretical and experimental physics.
 Copenhagen is a very enjoyable and beautiful city, and as the capital of Denmark, there are plenty of wonderful things to do and it is easy to reach.
 The entire Nordic region has plenty to offer and is a remarkable place for summer vacations.

-There is a very limited number of seats available, as the meeting will take place in the legendary Auditorium A of the institute (where Bohr, Heisenberg, Einstein, Ehrenfest and many, many others met to establish quantum mechanics).
+There is a very limited number of seats available, as the meeting will take place at H. C. Ørsted Institute, Aud 5, but will also include a tour to the legendary Auditorium A of the Niels Bohr Institute (where Bohr, Heisenberg, Einstein, Ehrenfest and many, many others met to establish quantum mechanics).
 Register now!

 Feb.
 23, 2023, 8:25 p.m.